 The following is a list of the prime numbers on a roulette wheel: 2, 3, 5, 7, 9, 11, 13, 17, 19, 23, 29, 31.
 Here is a list of the first 1000 prime numbers– it might give you some inspiration on those straight up bets!

-There are many other interesting sub-sets of numbers, including Fibonacci numbers (which forms the base of a famous roulette system) and perfect numbers.
-A prefect number hat is a perfect number?
+There are many other interesting sub-sets of numbers, including Fibonacci numbers (which form the base of a famous roulette system) and perfect numbers.
+What is a perfect number?

 So on a roulette wheel, there are 2 perfect numbers, 6 and 28.
 Incidentally, some people avoid these numbers because they superstitiously believe that to be that perfect is somehow unlucky.
 And 6 is seen as unlucky anyway in some cultures, due to religious reasons, but more on that later.

 A composite number is a natural number greater than 1 which has more factors than 1 and itself.
 Examples are 4,6,8,9,10,12,

 Interesting, hey?
 I bet you never knew that mathematics could be so fun!
 Especially if it helps you find your winning number.
 We hope we find your lucky roulette number!
 1 + 2 + 4 + 7 + 14 = 28